Huang Nubo

 Huang Nubo (黄怒波; born 1956) is a Chinese real estate developer, entrepreneur, poet, and mountaineer who founded and remains Chairman of Beijing Zhongkun Investment Group.
 According to Hurun Report, his net worth is US$2.3 billion as of 2014, ranking 90th among the 400 richest Chinese.

 Born in Lanzhou, Gansu province, Huang grew up in Yinchuan, Ningxia.
 From 1977 to 1981, he studied at Peking University's Chinese Language department, receiving a bachelor's degree.
-From 1981 to 1990, Huang took up work in the Publicity Department of the Communist Party of China.
+From 1981 to 1990, Huang worked in the Publicity Department of the Chinese Communist Party.
 From 1996 to 1998, he studied for his Executive Master of Business Administration, which he received from the China Europe International Business School (CEIBS).